Reconstruction Finance Corporation: World War II

 From 1941 through 1945, the RFC authorized over US$2 billion of loans and investments each year, with a peak of over US$6 billion authorized in 1943.
 The magnitude of RFC lending had increased substantially during the war.

 The Petroleum Reserves Corporation was transferred to the Office of Economic Warfare, which was consolidated into the Foreign Economic Administration, which was transferred to the Reconstruction Finance Corporation and changed to the War Assets Corporation.
 The War Assets Corporation was dissolved after March 25, 1946.
 Most lending to wartime subsidiaries ended in 1945, and all such lending ended in 1948.

 World War II aircraft disposal

-After the war, the Reconstruction Finance Corporation established five large storage, sales, and scrapping centers for Army Air Forces aircraft.
-These were located at Kirtland Air Force Base in Albuquerque, New Mexico; Altus Air Force Base in Oklahoma; Kingman Air Force Base in Arizona; Ontario Air Force Base in California; and Walnut Ridge Air Force Base in Arkansas.
-A sixth facility for storing, selling, and scrapping Navy and Marine aircraft was located in Clinton, Oklahoma.
+After the war, the Reconstruction Finance Corporation established five large storage, sales, and scrapping centers for Army Air Forces aircraft at the Albuquerque AAF, New Mexico; Altus AAF, Oklahoma; Kingman AAF, Arizona; Ontario Army Air Field, California; and Walnut Ridge AAF, Arkansas.

-Estimates of the number of excess surplus airplanes ran as high as 150,000.
+Estimates of the number of surplus airplanes ran as high as 150,000.
 By the summer of 1945, at least 30 sales-storage depots and 23 sales centers were in operation.
 In November 1945, it was estimated that a total of 117,210 aircraft would be transferred as surplus.
+Many thousands ended up sold or gifted by the US military to the air forces of friendly allies around the globe.